ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-state/index.md

 `sort=undefined` will leave whatever sort, if any, that is currently present.

 The only exception is with regards to Column Width.
 For width, both `undefined` and `null` will skip the attribute.
-This is because Width is mandatory - there is no such things as a Column with no width.
+This is because width is mandatory - there is no such things as a Column with no width.

 ### Width and Flex